Living cheap is the new green

 2. Reduce the amount of energy you use.
 Here's more low-hanging fruit as you trim your monthly expenses.
 Our site is stuffed with energy-saving ideas, and there's plenty more available from your power company and other websites.
 The obvious things include eliminating unnecessary lighting (particularly outdoors); refitting with CFL bulbs; installing water-saving shower heads and giving your water heater the once-over; and sealing energy-robbing leaks around doors and windows.

 3.Trim your transportation.
 Thanks to the economic slowdown and reduced demand, gasoline prices have cooled off sharply since last summer.
-They're probably as low as they'll go, and seasonal increases should start kicking in around March.
+We're seeing some of the lowest prices in four years.
+Seasonal increases should start kicking in around March.
 In the meantime, you can save a few dollars and reduce your overall footprint by leaving the car in the driveway whenever possible.
 If you're not already familiar with your community's public transportation, find a bus or train schedule and see how mass transit might fit into your weekly routine.
 Better yet, start walking or cycling your short errands.
 Bicycles are much cheaper to operate per mile than automobiles, and the health benefits of regular light exercise will save you money in the long term, too.

 4. Ditch the disposables.
 The word disposable in a product description should be a red flag.
 Paper plates, plastic knives and forks, disposable pens, paper towels, throw-away food storage containers — opt for reusable items, instead.
 This will take some thought and discipline on your part, but giving up a little convenience can save hundreds of dollars a year.
 While you're at it, try to buy in bulk (as storage allows) and reduce the amount of packaging in your waste stream.
 Now that reduced demand has kicked the bottom out of the recycling sector, you'll also be doing your local sanitation department a favor.